harveyjing/Altair/README.md

 ## How to build
 1. `make build -f build.mk`;
 2. Then the binary is done.
-Start it directly by `./backend/bin/go-executor`;
+Change directory `cd backend` and start it directly by `./bin/go-executor`;

 ## How to build image
 1. `make build-image -f build.mk tag=1.0.0`;